-- The TS3 is less influenced by unbalanced suspension movement mid corner and therefore less affected by changes in road surface or camber.
+- The TS3 is less influenced by unbalanced suspension movement mid-corner and therefore less affected by changes in the road surface or camber.

 - On the entry to, during and on exit from a corner the TS3 has the ability to hold a tighter line with less effort from the bike or rider.

 - Under controlled and extreme braking (even in a full front wheel stoppie) the TS3 demonstrated that it does not suffer from unbalancing ‘stiction’, lateral or horizontal oscillations (bouncing) in the front suspension whereas telescopic forks did.